GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_ds_migrate.md

     * set @FixBug = 0 if the Diagnostic Server port is 3843, otherwise, set to 1

+## Step 9: Prior to using Spotlight Cloud, sign in again and re-enter all passwords
+For Spotlight Enterprise 13.1 and later, using a Spotlight Client:

+1. Click **Configure \| Diagnostic Server \| Configure uploading to the Spotlight Cloud**.
+Sign in again with Quest account details.

+2. Click **Configure \| Connections**.
+For each connection, if a password is entered, re-enter that password.
+This is not necessary for connections using Windows authentication.

+3. Click **Configure \| Diagnostic Server \| Playback Database**.
+If SQL Server authentication is used then re-enter the password to connect to the Playback Database.

+4. Click **Configure \| Diagnostic Server | \Spotlight Statistics Repository**.
+If SQL Server authentication is used then re-enter the password to connect to the  Spotlight Statistics Repository.

 ### Script run in Step 8 point 4